 Can I visit campus?

 Due to COVID-19 and local shelter-in-place policy, DRBU campus is closed to all visitors.
-However, we are offering personal “virtual tours” with our Admissions team.
-Please contact us at firstname.lastname@example.org to schedule a time.
+However, we are offering meetings with our Admissions team and the opportunity to sit-in on virtual classes.
+Please contact us at email@example.com to schedule a time.

 I have credits from another college.
 Should I apply as a transfer student?